Rubenmp/fi-calculator/README.md

 - [TODO] Saved money
 - [TODO] Monthly passive income
-- [TODO] (If distribution of net salary per month is used) Percentage of people reachng financial independence after *Years to compute* in given country
+- [TODO] (If distribution of net salary per month is used) Percentage of people reachng financial independence after *Years to compute* in provided country

 ## Way of working
 If you want to help: